What's more epic than Barcelona's comeback victory? The reactions

 Of course, the shirts came off.

-Fan's in the Middle East clearly enjoyed it.
+Fans in the Middle East clearly enjoyed it.

 But the happiest guys?
 Those in the locker room after.